Julien-Devos/ProjetAppSINF-Final/README.md

 The site uses the postsWords.json file to store a table of words for each post to allow classification documents by relevance when a search is performed.
 This file contains basic sample data.
-To use the website from scratch, it is advisable to empty this file.
+To use the website from scratch, it is advisable to clear the object (put {} in the file).